birobirobiro/awesome-shadcn-ui/README.md

 - [anonypost](https://github.com/avalynndev/anonypost) - Share your thoughts and experiences anonymously by posting on the platform.
 Crafted using t3-stack
 - [bolhadev](https://bolhadev.chat/) - The quickest path to learn English is speaking it regularly.
 Just find someone to chat with.
-- [Crept Studio](https://www.crept.studio) - Crept is a free Open Source project, made on top of Next.js, Tailwind CSS and Shadcn UI.
+- [crept-studio](https://www.crept.studio) - Crept is a free Open Source project, made on top of Next.js, Tailwind CSS and Shadcn UI.
 You can use it to deliver free Tv shows and Movies.
 - [enjoytown](https://github.com/avalynndev/enjoytown) - A free anime, manga, movie, tv-shows streaming platform.
 Built with Nextjs, shadcn/ui
 - [Grade Calculator](https://grades.nstr.dev/) - A grade calculator/dashboard for students, aiming to provide a better overview on the academic performance.
 - [infinitunes](https://github.com/rajput-hemant/infinitunes) - A Simple Music Player Web App built using Next.js, shadcn/ui, Tailwind CSS, DrizzleORM and more...